pbazard/tutorials/C.md

 This tutorial is intended for people who have a background in programming.
 Rather than developing a simple Hello world program and add complexity, we prefer to present how to create real complex program from the start.
 Therefore, you need to have some basic knowledge of how a language works and how you run it.

+Disclaimer: we don't explain or try to explain what is good C code but will focus only on how it works.

 ## Programming in C

 ### The basics of a C program